 The Regulations are designed to protect the public health of both employees and the general public by preventing contamination via backflow.

-The Government requires water suppliers to enforce the regulations.
+Water Regulations Enforcement Policy - the Government requires water suppliers to enforce these regulations.
 A copy of our enforcement policy can be found here.
 We will undertake inspections of new and existing installations to check that the regulations are being met.
 Where breaches of the Regulations are found, we have a legal duty to ensure they are remedied.